You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

-A licensed naturopathic doctor has completed four years of pre-med studies, four years of graduate school at an accredited Naturopathic Medical University and has successfully passed North American-wide licensing exams(NPLEX).
+A Naturopathic doctor has completed four years of pre-med studies, four years of graduate school at an accredited naturopathic medical university and has successfully passed North American-wide licensing exams, known as NPLEX.

-Jen Green, Diana Christoff-Quinn, and Hallie Armstrong are all members of the Oncology Association of Naturopathic Doctors, American Association of Naturopathic Doctors, and the Michigan Association of Naturopathic Physicians.
+The Naturopathic Doctors at Beaumont work with your overall healthcare team, initiating open communication with patients’ medical doctors, oncologists and other health care providers.
+Hallie Armstrong and Sheba Roy are members of the Oncology Association of Naturopathic Doctors, American Association of Naturopathic Doctors, and the Michigan Association of Naturopathic Physicians.

 Hallie Armstrong has worked in a variety of clinical settings including two inner city clinics in Toronto, an integrative medicine clinic in Shelby Township, and a multidisplinary clinic in West Bloomfield.
 She believes it is vital to treat the whole person and is dedicated to providing patients with a team based approach to wellness.